maxov/gulp-grunt/README.md

 The grunt tasks can be called from gulp, except they would have the prefix, so 'theknightswhosay-minify' and 'theknightswhosay-compile'.

-You can simply pass in an empty string(`'`) if you wish to have no prefix.
+You can simply pass in an empty string(`''`) if you wish to have no prefix.

 ### default options